dedis/Coding/README.md

 A travis-script checks the go-formatting and all tests.
 Before a merge is done, Travis must be OK.

+### Coveralls

+In every PR the code coverage shall not decrease (+/-0.5% is OK though).
+We aim for ~100% and have 80% as lower boundary.
+Code containing only `func main` and not much more is OK if it is tested by integration tests and manually instead of unit tests (for these few packages may have lower code coverage).

 ### Go-imports and git pre-push

 If you have troubles using goimports in your editor, please use the pre-push hook